 Since the 1990s, three substantial steps took place in the evolution of containership sizes.
 The first involved a jump from 4,000 to 8,000 TEUs, effectively moving beyond the “Panamax” threshold of around 5,000 TEU.
 This threshold is particularly important as it indicates the physical capacity of the Panama Canal and thus has been an important operational limitation in maritime shipping.
 Most modern container ports were designed to handle Panamax class ships since this standard has been around for a century.
 Ships of the “C10” class were introduced by APL in 1988 and were the first post-Panamax ships with 14 containers across deck with a capacity of 4,500 TEUs (a Panamax ship is limited to 13 containers across).

-The second step took place in the 2000s to reach the 12,500 TEU level, which is essentially a “Suezmax” level, or a “new Panamax” class when the extended Panama Canal will come online in 2016.
+The second step took place in the 2000s to reach the 12,500 TEU level, which is essentially a “Suezmax” level, or a “new Panamax” class, when in 2016, the extended Panama Canal came online.
 However, this 12,500 TEU capacity is assessed from a ship fully loaded with containers averaging 14 tons.
 Using a load configuration that includes empties can result in effective capacities of 15,200 TEU for an E class ship.
 From a maritime shipper’s perspective, using larger containerships is a straightforward process as it conveys economies of scale and thus lowers costs per TEU carried.
 From a port terminal perspective, this places intense pressure in terms of infrastructure investments, namely portainers.

-Several converging factors underline that further economies of scale in maritime shipping are unlikely to unfold within the foreseeable future, or at least come at a high cost.
+Several converging factors underline that further economies of scale in maritime shipping are unlikely to unfold within the foreseeable future or come at a high cost.
 The more economies of scale are applied to maritime shipping, the lower the number of ports able to handle such ships, limiting commercial options and accessibility.
 Economies of scale involve higher costs for inland operations as a large number of containers arrive at once and must be handled effectively to maintain a level of service.
-In all the dimensions it involves, economies of scale require capital intensiveness in infrastructure and equipment (ships, portainers, terminal facilities) that are prone to risk.
-The challenge is no longer about economies of scale, but about finding paying cargo to fill the ships.
+In all the dimensions it involves, economies of scale require capital intensiveness in infrastructure and equipment (ships, portainers, terminal facilities) prone to risk.
+The challenge is no longer about economies of scale but finding paying cargo to fill the ships.
 Therefore, it is a possibility that the optimal size of a containership would be in the 8,000 to 10,000 TEUs range.